Tizooo/Privacy-Policy/README.md

 - Role Ids
 - Message Ids
 - Any user-supplied content, including text for greetings, reminders, rank cards, messages, and activities
+- generally all data you give us access to.

 **Changes to This Privacy Policy**<br>
 We may update this Privacy Policy from time to time.
 Changes will be posted on this page with an updated effective date.
 We encourage you to review this policy periodically for any changes.